agentrickard/workbench_access/README.md

 on all users of that role when performing editorial actions under _access control_.

-* *Root*: The top-level of a hierarchy, such as a taxonomy vocabulary or a menu.
+* *Root*: The top-level of a hierarchy, such as a Taxonomy Vocabulary or a Menu.

 * *Section*: An element of a _scheme_ that content and users may be assigned to in order to determine access control.